You might be asking – what is Facebook Jail?

 The best solution here is to avoid conflicts by detecting those accounts and blocking them.

-As a second option, you can denounce them to Facebook as trolls.
+As a second option, you can denounce them on Facebook as trolls.
 Unfortunately, those who report other people’s posts as spam are usually using fake accounts.

 Taking responsible action and notifying Facebook to deal with the issue will ensure that you stay on the safe side, while the troublemaker may end up in Facebook Jail.